 Selby-Fell, H (2018).
 Embedding Evidence Based Policing (EBP): A Case Study exploring Challenges & Opportunities.
 College of Policing, Ryton.
 UK.

-2014- current (regular session on each module).
+2014- 2019.
 ‘Theory into Practice: Evidence Based Problem Solving.’
 International Police Leadership Programme, College of Policing, Sunningdale, Berkshire.
 UK.

 2011- 2014.
 ‘The Role of Crime Analysts’.
 International Centre for Investigative Psychology, Human & Health Sciences.
 University of Huddersfield.
 UK.